Arman Foysal Akash

-Arman Foysal Akash (আরমান ফয়সাল আকাশ; born 13 January 2004) is a Bangladeshi professional footballer who plays as a left-winger for Bangladesh Football League club PWD SC and the Bangladesh national team.
+Arman Foysal Akash (আরমান ফয়সাল আকাশ; born 13 January 2004) is a Bangladeshi professional footballer who plays as a left-winger for Bangladesh Football League club PWD and the Bangladesh national team.

 Early career

 Akash, a graduate from Bangladesh Krira Shikkha Protishtan (BKSP), represented the institution's football team in numerous local tournaments.
 In 2021, he was among the many players brought in from BKSP by Alamgir Somaj Kollayan, helping them win the 2019–20 Dhaka Third Division Football League.

 Club career

 On 26 May 2023, Akash made his professional league debut playing for AFC Uttara against Chittagong Abahani during the 2022–23 Bangladesh Premier League.

 On 20 October 2023, while representing his services team, the Bangladesh Navy, Akash scored in a 2–0 victory over Dhaka University, to help Navy qualify for the 2023–24 Independence Cup main round.

 International career

 On 6 September 2023, Akash made his debut for Bangladesh U23 in a 0–2 defeat to Malaysia U23 during the 2024 AFC U-23 Asian Cup qualifiers.

 In September 2023, Akash was called up to the Bangladesh national team preliminary squad for the 2026 FIFA World Cup qualification – AFC first round.
 However, he failed to make the final squad.
 He returned to the preliminary squad for the 2026 FIFA World Cup qualification – AFC second round.
 Eventually, he was again dropped from the squad during the final selection.

 On 28 February 2024, Akash returned to the national team's preliminary squad for home and away fixtures against Palestine in the second round of the World Cup qualifiers.